Find Affordable College Courses

 Read full report on Anthropology at Appalachian State University

-With a ranking of #6, University of North Carolina at Wilmington did quite well on this year’s best value schools for anthropology students working on their bachelor’s degree.
-UNCW is a large public school located in the midsize city of Wilmington.
+University of North Carolina at Wilmington did quite well in this year’s ranking of the best places for anthropology students to get a bachelor’s degree.
+It came in at #6 on the list.
+UNCW is a large public school located in the medium-sized city of Wilmington.

 The average tuition and fees for an in-state undergraduate at UNCW are $7,238 a year.
 While working on their Bachelor's Degree, anthropology majors at UNCW accumulate an average of around $22,237 in student debt.